Boren4anzz/Boren4anzz/README.md

 # 👋 Hello, I'm Boren4anzz!

 Welcome to my GitHub profile!
 I'm a passionate **Airdroper**, **Node Validator**, and **Bot Developer** with a strong interest in blockchain technology and decentralized ecosystems.
-I'm also one of the admins at [AirdropFamilyIDN](https://t.me/AirdropFamilyIDN), a community dedicated to sharing airdrop opportunities and blockchain knowledge.
+I love building tools and solutions to simplify participation in blockchain networks, especially airdrops and testnets.

 ---